hepcat72/TILDETeams/independent_review_guidelines.md

   Examples of such problems may include, but are not limited to:
   - An omission in the issue requirements.
   - A logic flaw in the design that excludes an edge case.

+If a reviewer _feels_ like there is something wrong but they are not quite sure, e.g. reviewed changes _suggest_ an issue exists in unreviewed code, identifying a _potential_ defect in a review issue is outside the scope of the review.
+That is not to say that potential issues cannot be investigated.
+There are a couple potential remedies:

+- Create a review issue question to help identify a real defect (e.g. find out if a new function alleviates a symptom instead of solving a real problem).
+- Create a GitHub issue (not review issue) to investigate a suspected defect.

 ### CHANGE REQUEST (A.K.A.
 A GITHUB "ISSUE")